idle-meerkat/sdevwiki-fork/Switch-Port-Configuration.md

 ```

 ### ethtool sw1pX
-The `ethtool` command provides information about current speed and duplex, autoneg status, supported and advertised link modes, connector type and statistic.
+The `ethtool` command provides information about current speed and duplex, auto-negotiation status, supported and advertised link modes, connector type and statistic.
 The following are examples of output.
 #### Low Speed Port
 ```